-UNDRESSING HOLLYWOOD

-A behind-the-scenes peek at nudity, sexism and sexual intimacy on the set

-COLLEGE OF THE ARTS

-WORDS: Emily Holland ince Thomas Edison's 1896 film "The Kiss," on-screen displays of erotic pleasure have been a powerful way in which many people received a sex education.
+Emily Holland S ince Thomas Edison's 1896 film "The Kiss," on-screen displays of erotic pleasure have been a powerful way in which many people received a sex education.
 Now, in what is being called the "New Golden Age of Television," themes of sexuality are more explicit and prevalent.
 Women's bodies are often seen nude or scantily clad, fragmented in voyeuristic close-ups and as plot devices for a male character.
 Because film and television are among the most popular ways we learn about the world and our place in it, this is fraught terrain.

 Assistant Professor Helen Hood Scheer, an award-winning documentary filmmaker, is producing and recording sound for a feature-length documentary tentatively titled "Body Parts."
 This work-in-progress investigates the process of making scenes that feature nudity and intimacy for mainstream film and television, revealing lesser-known aspects of "movie magic" and candidly exploring the impact on cast, crew and the world at large.

-sion are among the most popular ways we learn about the world and our place in it, tute, California Humanities and Cal State this is fraught terrain.
-Long Beach, the film traces a cinematic leg-
+sion are among the most popular ways we learn about the world and our place in it, this is fraught terrain.
+With support from the Sundance Institute, California Humanities and Cal State Long Beach, the film traces a cinematic legBELOW: As time

-COLLEGE OF THE ARTS

-BELOW: As time

 movie directors

 included more

 voyeuristic

 close-ups of

 women's bodies.